 After Chuck’s death – and by a complete quirk of fate – I met John Jamieson, an Orange County native.
 We had been collecting artifacts from the Exposition for just about the same amount of time but never knew the other existed until our good buddy Jay Stevens sent me to John’s Exposition website.
 The rest was history!
 John’s grandmother Maud performed as a diving girl at the PPIE and my grandparents – Irma and Ed – courted there.
 We got to enjoy the 100th Anniversary of the 1915 Exposition at the Palace of Fine Arts and that is where John proposed to me (in front of 800 people!).

 John runs his business of forty plus years – American Western Awards – in our warehouse in Bel Marin Keys.
 We also buy and sell large quantities of antiques, collectibles and home decor.
 We sell at craft shows, flea markets, Christmas Fairs, out of the warehouse and on the internet.
 We also sell collections for clients – for example a grouping of over 500 Panama Canal Zone objects, and a large collection of historical fire department collectibles.
-A couple of years ago we acquired virtually the entire gift shop from Filoli in Woodside which we have nearly completed selling.
+A couple of years ago we acquired virtually the entire gift shop from Filoli in Woodside.
+We purchased the closing inventory of Dollhouse Trains and More in Novato, a beloved hobby shop and have been selling miniatures and hobby related items from that acquisition.
+Perfect for me as I have always loved miniatures so work is like play for me!
+Recently, I began selling a collection of San Francisco historic artifacts for a friend who had to downsize.
 It has become a very successful business for us and we love doing it.